Additional support for learning review

 The review is founded on a continued commitment to a presumption to mainstreaming and on the need to ensure that children and young people’s additional support needs are met.
 This will enable them to reach their full potential, with learning provision that best suits their needs.

-She will consider current evidence and engage with a range of people and groups to identify good practice and areas for further improvement in the ways that children and young people with additional support needs progress in their learning.
+She has considered current evidence and engaged with a range of people and groups to identify good practice and areas for further improvement in the ways that children and young people with additional support needs progress in their learning.

 - how ASL works in practice, across early learning and childcare centres, primary, secondary and special schools (including enhanced provision, services and units)